pvdmeulen/blog-gallery/content/galleries/humansxnature/index.md

 +++
 title = 'Humans & Nature'
-subtitle = 'A gallery with a mixture of landscapes, buildings, people, and ideally, the human-nature interaction.' categories = ['landscape', 'nature', 'animals'] date = 2025-11-12 layout = 'gallery'
+subtitle = 'A gallery with a mixture of landscapes, people, and ideally, the interaction between them.' categories = ['landscape', 'nature', 'animals'] date = 2025-11-12 layout = 'gallery'